PaLaMuNDeR/algorithms/README.md

 ## 27 Max Profit With K Transactions
 You are given an array of integers representing the prices of a single stock on various days (each index in the array represents a different day).
 You are also given an integer k, which represents the number of transactions you are allowed to make.
 One transaction consists of buying the stock on a given day and selling it on another, later day.
 Write a function that returns the maximum profit that you can make buying and selling the stock, given k transactions.
 Note that you can only hold 1 share of the stock at a time; in other words, you cannot buy more than 1 share of the stock on any given day, and you cannot buy a share of the stock if you are still holding another share.
 Sample input: [5, 11, 3, 50, 60, 90], 2 Sample output: 93 (Buy: 5, Sell: 11; Buy: 3, Sell: 90)

+# Algo Expert
+Questions from https://algoexpert.com/ - use promo code `zweav-64` for 15% discount.

+## Arrays

+## 101 Two Number Sum
+Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
+If any two numbers in the input array sum up to the target sum, the function should return them in an array, in sorted order.
+If no two numbers sum up to the target sum, the function should return an empty array.
+Assume that there will be at most one pair of numbers summing up to the target sum.
+Sample input: [3, 5, -4, 8, 11, 1, -1, 6], 10 Sample output: [-1,11]

+## 102 Three Number Sum
+Write a function that takes in a non-empty array of distinct integers and an integer representing a target sum.
+The function should find all triplets in the array that sum up to the target sum and return a two-dimensional array of all these triplets.
+The numbers in each triplet should be ordered in ascending order, and the triplets themselves should be ordered in ascending order with respect to the numbers they hold.
+If no three numbers sum up to the target sum, the function should return an empty array.
+Sample input: [12, 3, 1, 2, -6, 5, -8, 6], 0 Sample output: [[-8, 2, 6], [-8, 3, 5], [-6, 1, 5]]

+## 103 Smallest Difference
+Write a function that takes in two non-empty arrays of integers.
+The function should find the pair of numbers (one from the first array, one from the second array) whose absolute difference is closest to zero.
+The function should return an array containing these two numbers, with the number from the first array in the first position.
+Assume that there will only be one pair of numbers with the smallest difference.
+Sample input: [-1, 5, 10, 20, 28, 3], [26, 134, 135, 15, 17] Sample output: [28, 26]